BestSwordsman/git_learning/readme.txt

 Git is a distributed version control system.
-Git is a free software.
+Git is a free software distributed under the GPL.

+written by Shaowen
+5 Dec 2020